 Advantages of CBC Casper

-In the detection of finalized blocks, you can set your own threshold i.e. it is subjective finality (similar to “6 confirmation” in Bitcoin).
-Because there is no in-protocol threshold (like 2/3 in pBFT-based consensus), CBC Casper does not incentivize cartel forming.
+Further, in the detection of finalized blocks, you can set your own threshold i.e. it is subjective finality (similar to “6 confirmation” in Bitcoin, but arbitrary close to 100% equivocation fault tolerance!).

 Formal verification of CBC Casper